 Many of the castles belong to English Heritage.
 If you are visiting from outside the UK it may be cost-effective to purchase an overseas visitors pass if you are planning to visit a number of English Heritage Properties.
 Click here to find out more about the pass.

 Are you are looking for inspiration for day trips from London?
-Our guide to 17 best day trips to take from London has all the practical information and tips you need to choose and plan your day.
+Our guide to the 17 best day trips to take from London has all the practical information and tips you need to choose and plan your day.

 7 best castles near London to add to your itinerary